UnionInternationalCheminsdeFer/OSDM/spec/errors-warnings.md

 _To be released with version 3.1_

+_TODO: add a list of standardized warnings_

-_Open Questions: Do we need a namespace for the errors and warnings?_
+_Open Question: Do we need a namespace for the errors and warnings?_

 # Errors and Warnings